Home » Understanding Pearly Penile Papules » Pearly Penile Papules Medical Information Hub | Causes, Diagnosis & Facts

 Typical characteristics include:

-• small, round or dome-shaped bumps
+• Small, smooth, dome-shaped bumps

-• flesh-coloured or slightly white in appearance
+• Flesh-coloured or white appearance

 In most cases, no additional tests are required.
 A medical professional simply evaluates the appearance and confirms that the bumps match the typical presentation of pearly penile papules.

 Understanding how doctors identify PPP can help reassure men who are worried that the bumps may be something more serious.
+It can also help to understand how PPP differ from other penile skin conditions.

-For more information about the diagnostic process, see:
+For more information about the diagnostic process, see: How Are Pearly Penile Papules Diagnosed?

 Symptoms of Pearly Penile Papules